vikrant-bhati/LeetCode/README.md

 # LeetCode
-This will be the repository for lead code website
+This will be the repository for Questions on Leet Code